Jonathan2251/lbd/source/c++.rst

-Since SC instruction uses RegisterOperand type in Cpu0InstrInfo.td and SC uses FMem node which DecoderMethod is "DecodeMem", the DecodeMem() of Cpu0Disassembler.cpp need to change as above.
+Since SC instruction uses RegisterOperand type in Cpu0InstrInfo.td and SC uses FMem node which DecoderMethod is "DecodeMem", the DecodeMem() of Cpu0Disassembler.cpp need to be changed as above.

 The atomic node defined in "let usesCustomInserter = 1 in" of Cpu0InstrInfo.td tells llvm calling EmitInstrWithCustomInserter() of Cpu0ISelLowering.cpp.
 For